Artyyon/flask-postgresql-docker-compose/README.md

 ## Construção e Execução dos Contêineres

-### Construção do Dockerfile
+### Construção do Dockerfile (`Dockerfile`)

-O Dockerfile define as instruções para construir a imagem do contêiner que executará a aplicação Flask.
+O Dockerfile define as instruções para construir a imagem do contêiner que executará a aplicativo Flask.

 ```dockerfile
 # Use a imagem base do Python 3.9.13